After death of its founder, the North Carolina Barbecue Society looks to the future

 Polyachenko met Early while working in a printing department that helped him publish Pig Tails, the monthly newsletter for society members.
 In recent years, Polyachenko has continued to help with web design and other details, but Early was always the one to provide content, remembrances and recipes.

-And not many people are prepared to put in the eight to ten hours a day he worked on the NCBS, Bridges-Webb said.
+And not many people are prepared to put in the eight to 10 hours a day he worked on the NCBS, Bridges-Webb said.

 "He was a workaholic on this, and had a bit of a competition thing going with the Kansas City Barbecue Society," she said.
 (That society has a global presence and a considerable head start, as it was founded in 1985.)